-Set up at the end of Lebanon’s multifaceted civil war about three decades ago, a “Temporary Committee” is held responsible for cashing the port’s revenues and allocating work needs.
+Set up at the end of Lebanon’s multifaceted civil war, a “Temporary Committee” is held responsible for cashing the port’s revenues and allocating work needs.

-However, the Temporary Committee is not a legal body, it actually works with little to no governmental management and does not produce factual balance sheets or financial statements.
+However, the Temporary Committee is not a legal body, it actually works with little to no governmental management and does not produce financial statements.

-Despite its name, the Temporary Committee was stuck in place with no progress for decades due to the political parties never coming to terms on a board of directors.
+The Temporary Committee did not progress for decades due to the political parties never deciding on a board of directors.

-Similar to all government entities, it must reflect the country’s main religious groups to respect Lebanon’s divided sectarian system.
+Similar to all government entities, it must reflect the country’s main religious groups in Lebanon’s divided sectarian system.
 Of course, this is the main reason for slowing down or blocking important nominations.